Industrial Relations and Other Legislation Amendment Bill 2022

 Every person has a right to be represented by whom they wish to be represented by.2022-10-28View Hansard

-Opposed the bill as union payback for favours unions have done for Labor members.
+Supported the LNP amendment to rename the bill, arguing it was union payback for favours done by unions for Labor members.

-There is no doubt that the unions have twisted the arm of the government to put this in place.2022-10-28View Hansard
+There is no doubt that the unions have twisted the arm of the government to put this in place.
+This is paying back the favours that the unions have done for these members.2022-10-28View Hansard

-Opposed the bill as taking away choice from workers who do not wish to join Labor-aligned unions.
+Argued the bill removes choice for workers who do not want to join Labor-aligned unions, calling it draconian legislation.

 Third Reading28 Oct 2022View Hansard